euangd/flightdeck-web-7.4/README.md

 # Flight Deck Web

-Flight Deck Web is a minimalist Apache/PHP container for Drupal and PHP-based sites on Kubernetes and Docker.
+Flight Deck Web is a minimalist Apache/PHP container for Drupal, Wordpress, and other PHP-based sites on Kubernetes and Docker.
 You can use it both for local development and production.

 Features:
 * ConfigMap-friendly YAML configuration
 * PHP optimized out of the box for Drupal sites, while supporting any PHP application.
-* Drush, Drupal Console, Imagemagick, Node, SASS out of the box
+* Composer 2, Drush, Imagemagick, Node, SASS out of the box

 ## Tags and versions